Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Methodology

 \subsection{Proxy-Guided Topology Synthesis}

-At inference, we synthesize a topology for a novel task condition $C_{\text{new}}$ by steering the diffusion process with the trained surrogate model $\mathcal{P}_{\phi^*}$.
-Standard guidance techniques (e.g., classifier-free guidance) require gradients from the guiding model.
+At inference, we synthesize a topology for a novel task condition $C_{\text{new}}$ by steering the diffusion process with the trained surrogate model $\mathcal{P}_{\phi^*}$. {The condition vector $C$ is formed by concatenating the semantic embedding of the task query $q$ (obtained via a pre-trained encoder) with the current graph state embeddings.
+This ensures the guidance is context-aware.}

+Standard guidance techniques (e.g., classifier-free guidance\rebuttal{~\citep{ho2021classifierfree}}) require gradients from the guiding model.
 However, our surrogate $\mathcal{P}_{\phi^*}$ evaluates discrete graph samples, making its output non-differentiable with respect to the generator's continuous predictions.

-To overcome this, we introduce a \textbf{zero-order (ZO) optimization} step within each denoising iteration.
+To overcome this, we introduce a \textbf{zero-order (ZO) optimization}\rebuttal{~\citep{nesterov2017random,liu2018zeroth}} step within each denoising iteration.
 As detailed in Algorithm~\ref{alg:gtd}, at each timestep $t$, we first use the generator $\mathcal{G}_{\theta^*}$ to predict the unguided clean graph, $\hat{A}_0^{(t)}$.
 We then sample $K$ discrete candidate graphs from this prediction.
 The surrogate model $\mathcal{P}_{\phi^*}$ evaluates all candidates, and we select the one that maximizes our composite reward objective: